ChmtTnky/Dokapon-Kingdom-Hairstyle-Mod-Installer/README.md

 A program with all of the necessary tools and functions required to install hairstyle mods for Dokapon Kingdom.

+Big thanks to Yackerw for creating the Archive tools.

 ## Prerequisites

 - Dolphin Emulator (https://dolphin-emu.org/)